-A visit to the Norway pavilion (located between Mexico and China pavilions) will put you right into Scandinavia as you enter the picturesque town square, designed to represent the Norwegian towns and cities of Bergen, Oslo, Alesund and Setesdahl.
+A visit to the Norway pavilion (located between Mexico and China pavilions) drops guests right into Scandinavia as they enter the picturesque town square, designed to represent the Norwegian towns and cities of Bergen, Oslo, Alesund and Setesdahl.

 This pavilion features the Frozen Ever After attraction, The Royal Sommerhus Meet and Greet with Anna and Elsa, and a replica Stave Church with an exhibit (currently “Gods of Vikings”).

 There are three main attraction components to the Norway Pavilion.
 Click on the links for complete information on each attraction: